problematicz/frontend-fullstack/readme.md

 - Min Tile Size : 100 px
 - Max Tile Size: 150 px
+- Player tile can be any design you want.
 - Number of tiles on the screen at any one time, is directly proportional to the available viewport space.
+(Assume that the user will not change viewport size during the game)

 The following screenshots may give you a better idea of the concept, but please feel free to explore further.